-The Company's United States phosphates operations have capacity to produce approximately 4.3 million tons of phosphoric acid (P2O5) per year.
-Its United States phosphoric acid production totaled approximately 3.8 million tons during the fiscal year ended May 31, 2013 (fiscal 2013).
-The Company's phosphate crop nutrient products are marketed worldwide to crop nutrient manufacturers, distributors and retailers.
-The Company's principal phosphate crop nutrient products are Diammonium Phosphate, Monoammonium Phosphate and MicroEssentials.
+The Company's Phosphates business segment owns and operates mines and production facilities in Florida, which produce concentrated phosphate crop nutrients and phosphate-based animal feed ingredients, and processing plants in Louisiana, which produce concentrated phosphate crop nutrients.
+The Company's United States phosphates operations have capacity to produce approximately 5.3 million tons of phosphoric acid (P2O5) per year.
+Its United States phosphoric acid production totals approximately 4.5 million tons.
+Its phosphate crop nutrient products are marketed across the world to crop nutrient manufacturers, distributors, retailers and farmers.
+The Company's principal phosphate crop nutrient products include Diammonium Phosphate (18-46-0), Monoammonium Phosphate (11-52-0) and MicroEssentials.
 Production of the Company's animal feed ingredients products is located at its New Wales, Florida facility.
-The Company markets its feed phosphate primarily under the brand names of Biofos and Nexfos.
-During fiscal 2013, the Company produced approximately 7.6 million tons of concentrated phosphate crop nutrients.
+It markets its feed phosphate primarily under the brand names of Biofos and Nexfos.
+The Company produces approximately 8.9 million tons of concentrated phosphate crop nutrients.

-PLYMOUTH MN 55441
+PLYMOUTH MN 55441-2655

 - Mosaic idles Saskatchewan potash mine, lays off hundreds